Deathvanos/Privacy_Preserving_Face_Recognition_Project/README.md

 # Privacy-preserving face recognition

-Flask GUI in Python for anonymize a photo and retrieve it in a database.

 ## Description

-This project will explore the intersection of Machine Learning (ML) and data privacy.
+This project explore the intersection of Machine Learning (ML) and data privacy.
-The student will investigate data anonymization techniques, such as differential privacy and k-anonymity, to enhance the privacy of ML models for facial recognition.
+We have investigated data anonymization techniques, such as differential privacy and k-anonymity, to enhance the privacy of ML models for facial recognition.
 The aim of the project is the development a prototype that take a photo and match it with the one in the anonymized database.

 ## Setup
+Use Python 3.11

 ```shell
 $ git clone https://github.com/Deathvanos/Privacy_preserving_face_recognition